 Google Search Console allows you to get a better understanding of how Google ‘views’ your site and how it appears in the search engine results.

-Google Adwords you will no doubt be familiar with as a tool to help manage your pay-per-click (PPC) campaigns whether you do this in-house or if you outsource to an agency / freelancer.
+Google Ads you will no doubt be familiar with as a tool to help manage your pay-per-click (PPC) campaigns whether you do this in-house or if you outsource to an agency / freelancer.
 As standalone tools you can use them in isolation, but by integrating their data with Google Analytics means your reporting can be achieved in one platform.
 Personally, I find this hugely advantageous for monitoring PPC spend and understanding how these visitors navigate our site before hopefully converting (more on that later).

 2. Track full visitor behaviour, engagement and interactions